ai4luc/CerraData-code-data/README.md

 4. **Savanna Formation:** samples of five different phytophysiognomies, i.e., woodland savanna, typical savanna, rupestrian savanna, shrub savanna, and vereda; and
 5. **Water:** river, small lakes, dams, and fish farming ponds.

+### Download the dataset
-At this time, only the labeled part of the dataset (50k images) are available to download via this [cloud storage link](https://www.kaggle.com/datasets/cerranet/biome-cerrado-dataset-cerradata).
-Once we manage to upload the remainder unlabeled part (2.5 million images~800GB) we will gladly update the download link.
+Currently, the labeled part of the dataset (50k images) is available to download via this [cloud storage link](https://www.kaggle.com/datasets/cerranet/biome-cerrado-dataset-cerradata).
+We are working to make the remaining unlabeled part of CerraData (approximately 2.5 million images, 800 GB) available as soon as possible.

 ## Dataset challenge assessment: Evaluation of well-known CNNs